rockneverendz/BAIT3173-Integrative-Programming/README.md

     - Sanitize Input?
     - Limit number of login attempts?
 - XML, XSLT and XPath *(Chapter 4)*
-    - Everytime the canteen staff update the menu a new XML file is generated
+    - Everytime the canteen admin update the menu a new XML file is generated
     - The XML contains the menu
     - Customer view XML instead of getting from database
 - Web service technology *(Chapter 5A)*